MichaelOreillyMor/AsteroidsDemo/README Future improvements planned.txt

 -----High priority tasks-----

+-Create a module just to control the spaceship animator

 -Create an AI that loads asteroids patterns instead of levels, these patterns will have a level of difficulty assigned.
 -The new patterns to spawn will be selected getting all the patterns closed to the current game dificulty (patterns selection range)
 -This AI will replace the levelsHandler and will control the AsteroidsHandler.